 Pre-Trial Diversion Programs for Marijuana Possession

-The diversionary programs offered in Pennsylvania include the Bucks County District Court Diversion Program, Accelerated Rehabilitative Disposition Program (ARD), and Section 17 and Section 18 under the Pennsylvania Controlled Substances, Drugs, Device and Cosmetics Act.
-The majority of these programs allow individuals charged with marijuana possession the opportunity to have their criminal charges dismissed and expunged after completion of certain conditions and a period of probation.
-I can determine which first-time offender program you may be eligible for.
+These programs allow individuals charged with marijuana possession to have their criminal charges dismissed and expunged after completing specific requirements and a probationary period.
+In conclusion, I can determine which first-time offender program you may be eligible for.

 Bucks County District Court Diversionary Program for Marijuana Possession